-- This Indian Accounting Standard shall apply to companies that have issued ordinary shares to which Indian Accounting Standards (Ind ASs) notified under the Companies Act apply.
-[Refer Appendix 1] - An entity that discloses earnings per share shall calculate and disclose earnings per share in accordance with this Standard. - When an entity presents both consolidated financial statements and separate financial statements prepared in accordance with Ind AS 110, Consolidated Financial Statements, and Ind AS 27, Separate Financial Statements, respectively, the disclosures required by this Standard shall be presented both in the consolidated financial statements and separate financial statements.
+This Indian Accounting Standard shall apply to companies that have issued ordinary shares1 to which Indian Accounting Standards (Ind ASs) notified under the Companies Act apply.

+[Refer Appendix 1]

+- 3 An entity that discloses earnings per share shall calculate and disclose earnings per share in accordance with this Standard. - When an entity presents both consolidated financial statements and separate financial statements prepared in accordance with Ind AS 110, Consolidated Financial Statements, and Ind AS 27, Separate Financial Statements, respectively, the disclosures required by this Standard shall be presented both in the consolidated financial statements and separate financial statements.
 In consolidated financial statements such disclosures shall be based on consolidated information and in separate financial statements such disclosures shall be based on information given in separate financial statements.
-An entity shall not present in consolidated financial statements and shall not present in separate financial statements and shall not present in separate financial statements, earnings per share based on the information given in consolidated financial statements.
+An entity shall not present in consolidated financial statements, earnings per share based on the information given in separate financial statements and shall not present in separate financial statements, earnings per share based on the information given in consolidated financial statements.